Guo Quan: Police harassments and arrests

-On 13 Nov 2008 cnews reported that Guo Quan, was arrested Thursday in the city of Nanjing.
+On 13 November 2008 cnews reported that Guo Quan, was arrested Thursday in the city of Nanjing.
 According to his wife, the police's charge was "subversion of state power".
 Chinese police routinely uses the charge of "subversion of state power" to imprison dissidents for years.
-On 17 Oct 2009, Reuters reported that he was sentenced to 10 years in prison.
+On 17 October 2009, Reuters reported that he was sentenced to 10 years in prison.
 He has been described as a political prisoner.

+On 31 January 2020, Guo was detained by police in Nanjing.
+On 20 December 2022, he was sentenced to a further four years in jail for "incitement to subvert state power", the charges stemming from his criticism of officials during the early stages of the COVID-19 pandemic.